kingawr123/kingawr123.github.io/index.md

 <p>
     <img aligne="right"  src="./imgs/img.jpg" width=300>
 </p>
-## Hi!
+### Hi!
 I'm a 19 years old student and here are some of my the most interesting projects!

-### Web - 'Przekroje figur'
+## Web - Przekroje figur

 [link to the code](https://github.com/kingawr123/web)